espressif/esp-idf/docs/en/api-reference/system/ota.rst

 An OTA data partition (type ``data``, subtype ``ota``) must be included in the :doc:`Partition Table <../../api-guides/partition-tables>` of any project which uses the OTA functions.

 For factory boot settings, the OTA data partition should contain no data (all bytes erased to 0xFF).
-In this case the esp-idf software bootloader will boot the factory app if it is present in the the partition table.
+In this case the esp-idf software bootloader will boot the factory app if it is present in the partition table.
 If no factory app is included in the partition table, the first available OTA slot (usually ``ota_0``) is booted.

 After the first OTA update, the OTA data partition is updated to specify which OTA app slot partition should be booted next.